wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ## 4. DQN Implementation

 At last, in this section we will cover the full implementation of the DQN algorithm from [2] that uses soft-updates.
-This implementation is based on the DQN implementation from Deepmind (written in Torch and Lua), which can be found [here](https://sites.google.com/a/deepmind.com/dqn/).
+This implementation is based on the original DQN implementation from Deepmind (written in Torch and Lua), which can be found [here](https://sites.google.com/a/deepmind.com/dqn/).
-Our implementation tried to decouple the key aspects of the algorithm from the model itself in a kind of library-agnostic way (effectively decoupling the RL part from the DL part).
+Our implementation tries to decouple the key aspects of the algorithm from the model itself in a kind of library-agnostic way (effectively decoupling the RL part from the DL part).
 At the end of this section we will add some considerations we made for our implementation.

 **Disclaimer**: the trained model has not been tested in the Bnana-Visual environment, which provides as observations frames instead of the vector observations discussed earlier.
-There might be some code that related to the visual case which I'd been tested, but I'm still debugging it.
+There might be some code that is related to the visual case which I've been testing for a while, but I'm still debugging it.
 I'll update this post with the visual case as well once I have it working properly.

 ### 4.1 Interfaces and Concretions